 Biography

-Her work exists as a strategic intervention into social structures and cultural taboos.
-By treating art as a precise psychological tool, she investigates the extreme conditions of the human mind and physical endurance, dissolving the boundary between artistic gesture and research process.
+Through her movement, XENOGLAMOUR, she treats art as a precise psychological tool to investigate the thresholds of the human mind, dissolving the boundary between artistic gesture and cognitive research.
 In her sonic environments, primal energy is synthesized with the cold, mechanical logic of a post-human future — fusing intricate compositional depth with raw, visceral intensity.

-Occupying the tension between the primordial and the technological, Gerasimenok’s practice reveals the hidden hierarchical and psychological structures embedded within systems of participation.
-Her multisensory formats intensify perception and activate cognitive processes, placing participants in situations that unsettle habitual patterns of thought, thereby redefining the relationship between observer and system.
+Occupying the tension between the primordial and the technological, Gerasimenok’s practice reveals the hidden hierarchical structures embedded within systems of participation.
+Her multisensory formats intensify perception and activate latent cognitive processes, unsettling habitual patterns of thought and redefining the relationship between the subject and the system.

 Born in Shklov, Belarus, Tatiana studied musicology at the Mogilev Rimsky-Korsakov Music College and composition at the Moscow Tchaikovsky Conservatory under Yuri Kasparov.
 Her artistic development was further shaped by private study with renowned composers including Brian Ferneyhough, Pierluigi Billone, Beat Furrer, Alvin Lucier, Tristan Murail, Heinz Holliger, Peter Ablinger, Mark Andre, and Claus-Steffen Mahnkopf, among others.